trbaxter/Old-Projects/README.md

 <h2>Java</h2>

 - Beginner projects on introductory topics.
 Covers one or two features at most.
-- Intermediate projects exploring more difficult concepts or combining several at once.
+- Intermediate projects exploring more difficult concepts or combining several basic concepts together.
 - An advanced full stack capstone project I completed for the 2022 summer apprenticeship at York Solutions.